Important advice from Alaska DUI Attorneys

-There is a lot to know when you have been arrested for a DUI.
-The following is a brief outline of what to expect during both the DMV and Criminal process.
+There is a lot to know when you have been arrested for a DUI in Alaska.
+Our experienced Alaska DUI attorneys prepared the following brief outline of what to expect during both the DMV and Criminal process.
+Our attorneys understand this process and they know how to help.

-One of the first steps we take is to demand the discovery materials (police reports, recordings, etc.) from the district attorney/prosecutor.
+As Alaska DUI attorneys, one of the first steps we take is to demand the discovery materials (police reports, recordings, etc.) from the district attorney/prosecutor.
 We need these items in order to fully evaluate the case.
 The timeline for receiving these items may vary between a few weeks to months.
-After we have gotten all the materials requested we will typically contact you in order to discuss our assessment and discuss how to proceed.
+After our attorneys have gotten all the materials requested we will typically contact you in order to discuss our assessment and discuss how to proceed.

 Practical Legal Advice When Stopped For DUI In Alaska